FFmpeg Subtitles

 Custom text to ASS conversion

 When encoding, text subtitles are converted to ASS format.
-You can customize this conversion:
+To customize this conversion:

 %ffmpeg(